-There are a number of different types of affidavits, and each serves a unique purpose.
+There are several different types of affidavits, and each serves a unique purpose.

-Here are the following ten most common types of affidavits:
+Here are the following ten most common types:

 1. Small Estate Affidavit

-A common document of the probate process (when a court validates a last will and testament), a small estate affidavit helps expedite the property distribution process of a deceased individual.
-In cases where the deceased’s estate is below a certain value (dependent on state law), this affidavit can quickly transfer property to beneficiaries.
+A typical estate planning document of the probate process (when a court validates a last will and testament), a small estate affidavit helps expedite the property distribution process of a deceased individual.
+In case the estate of the deceased is below a specific value (dependent on state law), this form can quickly transfer property to beneficiaries.

-Expensive items like vehicles or real estate aren’t usually included in small estate affidavits, as they tend to exceed the amount allowed by the state, and must be transferred through other means.
+Expensive items like vehicles or real estate aren’t usually included in small estate affidavits.
+They tend to exceed the amount allowed by the state and must be transferred through other means.

 2. Affidavit of Heirship

-Typically used during the probate process, an affidavit of heirship verifies that someone had a familial relationship to the deceased.
+Typically used during the probate process, an affidavit of heirship verifies that someone had a familial relationship with the deceased.
 This helps speed up property distribution after a family member passes away.

 3. Affidavit of Residence

 An affidavit of residence proves that you or someone else lived at a stated address.
-This type of affidavit is used for multiple purposes — for instance, imagine your hypothetical neighbor, David, wants to enroll their child at the public school, Alpha Academy, while David applies for college.
-He’ll need to provide this affidavit when enrolling his child in public school or applying for in-state tuition rates for college.
+This type of statement is used for multiple purposes — for instance, your made-up neighbor, David, wants to enroll their child at the public school, Alpha Academy, while David applies for college.
+He’ll need to provide this affidavit when registering his child in public school or applying for in-state tuition rates for college.

-Public school placement and tuition are typically determined by your housing zone, and an affidavit of residence is needed to verify your address.
+Your housing zone typically determines public school placement and tuition, and an affidavit of residence is needed to verify your address.